denniepatton/TritonNP/README.md

     - Scipy 1.4.1

 ### Scripts
-  - GenerateFFTFeatures.py (primary tool for exctracting phasing features)
+  - GenerateFFTFeatures.py (primary tool for extracting phasing features)
   - CombinePhasingFM.py (combines output files into a single feature matrix)
   - GenerateGCSamples.py (optional; found in config/; used for combining sample info with GC-bias data from Griffin)